Enter your details to request a FREE site security survey.

 A significant advantage for insurers and surveyors applying European Standards to systems is the specification of grades appropriate to the associated Risk.
 One of the major differences in the European Standards is the grading of systems, which is not a feature of BS 4737.

 Under BS EN 50131-1:2004, intruder alarm systems will need to be Security Graded according to the kind of intruder considered likely to try to defeat the system.

-Insurers are understood to support the Grading approach and it is expected that they will, in due course, recommend particular Grades of system in relation to particular premises risks.
-Where this turns out to be the case, installers and customers may take the lead given by insurers, as regards the minimum Grade of system they require, and discuss whether to go for a higher Grade of system.
+Insurers are understood to support the grading approach and it is expected that they will, in due course, recommend particular Grades of a system in relation to particular premises risks.

-To do so they will consider the items at risk, existing security arrangements and any previous thefts, etc. Before they proceed they will seek the customer’s formal approval, and may also suggest that any interested insurer be consulted.
+To do so they will consider the items at risk, existing security arrangements and any previous thefts.
+Before they proceed they will seek the customer’s formal approval, and may also suggest that any interested insurer is consulted.

 Depending on the risk exposure, insurers may require an intruder alarm before providing certain insurance covers, eg theft.
 As the Grade of an alarm cannot be readily changed after installation, it makes sense to check a proposed alarm with any interested insurer before proceeding.

 Insurers may respond to a request to approve an alarm by visiting the premises, making a decision based on information already held by them, or by agreeing on the outcome of the installer’s risk assessment.